Skip to main content

 Complete Code

-The end result of the code developed in this document can be found in the GitHub monorepo springboot-demo-projects, under the tag openapi-spec.
+The end result of the code developed in this document can be found in the GitHub monorepo springboot-demo-projects, commit(s) OpenAPI Generation (spring_java), OpenAPI Generation (spring_kotlin), OpenAPI Generation (spring_groovy)

 Unless you work in microservices, a project usually has more than a few endpoints.
 As your domain grows, manually crafting primary adapters becomes a monumental task.
 It comes with a lot of drawbacks: